 The research master students conclude their two-year study with writing a scientific master thesis in the last half year of the programme.
 The thesis should introduce and describe the results of a personal and individual research project conducted by the student, and should be written following academic standards consistent with the relevant international literature in the field.
 The thesis, written in English, should provide a clear proof that the student is familiar with the current scientific literature on his or her topic, and is able to relate his/her manuscript to existing work.
 Furthermore, the relevance and appropriateness of the applied research methodology and methods should be convincingly explained.
 The setup and style of the research master’s thesis should satisfy the international academic standards in the field.
 Ideally, the thesis provides a first version of a manuscript that can be published in a refereed international journal.
 The thesis is supervised by one of the (senior) members of the ERIM faculty.

-You can apply to ERIM’s Master of Philosophy in Business Research if you’re a university Bachelor of Science or Arts graduate or if you hold a Dutch doctorandus degree.
+You can apply to Research Master in Business and Management if you’re a university Bachelor of Science or Arts graduate or if you hold a Dutch doctorandus degree.
 You must be a high performing student from a business or economic school and from fields such as psychology, sociology and engineering.

 Your admission to the ERIM Research Master programme is based on the following: